zenustech/zeno/CONTRIBUTING.md

 * a cool feature you'd like to have in Zeno (feature request)
 * any question on how to use Zeno (question)

-Please feel free to check out [this page](https://github.com/zenustech/zeno/issues) for raising GitHub issues!
+Please check out [this page](https://github.com/zenustech/zeno/issues) for raising GitHub issues!

 Make sure you choose the right *issue template* accordingly to your issue type, like `Bug Report`.
 Please take some time to fill the template completely, this help us understand your problem easier.